eXascaleInfolab/recimpute/README.md

     - It is recommended to z-normalize the time series before-hand.
 - To add and train new models:
     -  TODO
+    - copy paste the Training/ModelsDescription/_template.py file and rename it with the name of your new model
+    - fill in all the required info (check other ModelsDescription files if you need examples)
+    - TEMPORARY: add your model to the "models_descriptions_to_use" list defined in the "run_all" method in the recimpute.py file.

 ___